-Until now I’ve been so lucky working with awesome people and this is my tribute to them.
-They are my wonderful field assistants.
+I have been very lucky to work with awesome people and this is my tribute to them.
+They were my wonderful field assistants during my Ph.D.

 Left picture starting from the left: Sophie Carpentier, me, Gabrielle Jacques.
 Right picture: Maria Alejandra Hernandez and Raphaëlle Fréchon.

 This was my Ph.D. project: